bcgov/agri-nmp/RenewCert.md

 ## Run certbot to generate the new certificates

+Generating the cert using certbot is a step run on your local machine.

-On linux, run the following command to generate the certs, responding to the prompts and stopping at the `Press Enter to Continue` step.  **Don't press "Enter" (yet)**.
+On a linux-like OS, run the following command to generate the certs, responding to the prompts and stopping at the `Press Enter to Continue` step.  **Don't press "Enter" (yet)**.

 ```
 sudo certbot certonly --manual -d nmp.apps.nrs.gov.bc.ca
 ```

 Based on the docs, a `--config_dir <dir>` option can be used to change where the cert files are generated (but that's not been tried).
+That might enable not having to run

 On other OS's the command might be different - eg. on docker.